MoFEM/users-modules-cephas/basic_finite_elements/simple_contact/README.md

 ----

-Below we consider several cases of definition of contact interfaces, outlining which ones are currently supported:
+Below we consider several examples of contact interfaces arrangement, outlining which cases are currently supported, and which are not:

 1. Contact interface cutting through the whole body: **SUPPORTED**
 ![alt text](figures/contact_case_1.png "Case 1: Contact interface cutting through the whole body") *Case 1: Contact interface cutting through the whole body  (**SUPPORTED**)*